 Certificate seeking students, with approval from the certificate program, may transfer up to 6 of the required credits for a graduate certificate from a different institution or applied from another previous or concurrent WVU degree or certificate.
 Individual course credits may be applied to no more than two degrees, majors, or certificates.
 Courses applied to a certificate must have been completed no more than seven years prior to certificate conferral.
+Some professional certificates, including the FNP certificate, with approval from the associate provost for graduate academic affairs and graduate council, are permitted additional transfer or shared credits as described in their individual curriculum requirements.
+These programs may also exceed the typical credit limit for a graduate certificate as required by their accrediting body

-A student wishing to transfer credit from another institution must confer with his or her academic advisor and obtain a transfer of graduate credit form from the WVU Officeof Student Services (see Appendix 3 for a sample copy of this form.)
+A student wishing to transfer credit from another institution must confer with his or her academic advisor and obtain a transfer of graduate credit form from the WVU Office of Student Services (see Appendix 3 for a sample copy of this form.)
 This form requires the signature of the program administrator.

-- The applicant must provide a letter of good standing from the program in which currently enrolled and/or any graduate program in which courses were taken but the program was not completed. - The student should provide information about the course for transfer including the name of the institution with address and zip code, the course number and the name, and the course descriptions and syllabi as published by that institution, including the WVU course it replaces or the requirement it meets.
+- The applicant must provide a letter of good standing from the program in which currently enrolled and/or any graduate program in which courses were taken but the program was not completed. - The student should provide information about the course for transfer including the name of the institution with address and zip code, the course number and the name, and the course descriptions and syllabi as published by that institution, including the WVU course it replaces or the requirement

+- it meets.
 Courses for transfer will be evaluated for equivalency by the program administrator and Associate Dean of Curriculum (or designee). - The student must have an official transcript from all attended institutions sent to the Office of the University Registrar.
 Failure to submit an original transcript will result in nullification of the transfer of credit.
-If the Registrar already has an official transcript, additional copies are not required. - Nursing courses that will be 7 years old or older at the time of projected graduation or candidacy (PhD) will not be accepted.
+If the Registrar already has an official transcript, additional copies are not required. - Nursing courses that will be 7 years old or older at the time of projected graduation will not be accepted.
 Students may request an exemption from the 7-year time limit for core advanced practice pharmacology, pathophysiology, and assessment courses as long as the student has a current advanced practice certification and current work experience as an advanced practice nurse.
+The University's time limit requirements must also be met. http://catalog.wvu.edu/graduate/advisingcoursesdegrees/degree\regulations/#timelimitstext